gordonshamway/fsdn_final/README.md

 # How to Startmat

 # Todo
-- Relationships in the datamodel (Foreign Key, etc.)
 - Setting Up the db
 - Testing the api
 - Fiddleing arround with the datamodel
 - Write tests to test it
 - Document it within flasgger
--